HomeStudiosDIY/HomeStudiosDIY/README.md

 #### Guides

 If you pay to store your Photos and looking to move all you private data under local control.
-The link below will take you to all the guides I have starting with how to install immch on Proxmox.
-You will also find more guides on how to use the software and some more advanced ways I have done my setup to allow you to manage all the photos with a admin account.
+The links below will take you to all the guides starting with how to install immch on Proxmox.
+You will also find more guides on how to use the software adding a GPU to assist and some more advanced ways to allow you to manage all the photos with the admin account.

 + ##### Coming Soon!!
+Guides:

+YouTube Video:

 <p align="right"><a href="#readme_top">back to top</a></p>

+## Jellyfin
 <a id="Jellyfin"></a>
-## Jellyfin

 #### Overview